greyr8trader/ict-analysis/rulebook/05_dealing_range.md

 - In bearish conditions:
   - Targets SHOULD be below the 50% level.
 - Traders do NOT need to capture the entire range for a valid outcome.

+## Daily Range Design (Indices)

+- The trading day should be framed as:
+  - A morning move,
+  - A New York lunch pause/consolidation,
+  - An afternoon continuation or reversal.

+- Traders SHOULD study whether the afternoon:
+  - Continues the morning direction, OR
+  - Reverses the morning direction.

+- A measured move MAY occur where the afternoon duplicates the morning range expansion.